+Unlike other awards, applicants are not required to submit a de-identified Research Translation Grant application.
 The online application form includes required fields, such as:

 - Details of the lead investigator (CIA) and the research team.
 Up to 10 investigators (including the CIA, other CIs and/or AIs) are permitted on the application form.
 At least one early-and/or mid-career researcher must form part of the team and be identified in the application.
 They should not be more than 10 years post-PhD at the time of application.
-Details on the expertise/track record and activities that each investigator will be undertaking must be provided (250 word limit).
-For the purposes of this funding round: - Cls are expected to remain active on the project as outlined in the application for the full duration of the grant. - Als are investigators who may provide some intellectual and/or practical input into the research at various points during the project. - If applicable, relative to opportunity considerations and career interruptions that the Scientific Panel should take into account. - Contact details of the host institution where the research will be undertaken.
-Please note that the host (or administering) institution must be an eligible university or research institute approved by NHMRC. - Project title. - Abstract (250 word limit).
-The abstract should be written in a de-identified way, such that the chief or any other named investigators (or their affiliations) cannot be identified. - Key words (3-5 words). - How research findings will be translated into practice, including how the research will be applied in the real world (over the short, medium or long term) to achieve the stated benefits (250 word limit).
-Knowledge Translation resources and training modules are available on the DCRC website. - Lay project summary, including reference to topics such as gaps in current knowledge, how your project looks to fill those, aims, method and intended impact of the research (250 word limit).
-The summary should be written in a de-identified way, such that the chief or any other named investigators (or their affiliations) are not identifiable.
-Please ensure that this summary is free of scientific jargon and is presented in a way that someone without scientific knowledge will be able to understand.
-Below are some good links on writing a lay summary: - Australian Clinical Trials Alliance writing in plain language. - o The Academy of Medical Sciences tips and what a lay should look like. - Elsevier how to write a lay summary. - Plain English Campaign how to write in plain English. - Implications of the research, outlining the outcomes, significance, innovation and/or intended impact of the research (250 word limit).
-The implications of the research should be written in a de-identified way, such that the chief or any other named investigators and their affiliation cannot be identified.
+Details on the expertise/track record and activities that each investigator will be undertaking in the project must be provided (250 word limit for each investigator).
+For the purposes of this funding round: - CIs are expected to remain active on the project as outlined in the application for the full duration of the grant.

-How people living with dementia, their carers, families and/or the wider public will be involved in the research (250 word limit).
-Please review the additional information before completing this section of the application.
+- Als are investigators who may provide some intellectual and/or practical input into the research at various points during the project. - If applicable, relative to opportunity considerations and career interruptions that the Scientific Panel should take into account. - Contact details of the host institution where the research will be undertaken.
+Please note that the host (or administering) institution must be an eligible university or research institute approved by NHMRC. - Project title. - Abstract (250 word limit). - Key words (3-5 words). - How research findings will be translated into practice, including how the research will be applied in the real world (over the short, medium or long term) to achieve the stated benefits (250 word limit).
+Knowledge Translation resources and training modules are available on the DCRC website.

-Please note that Dementia Advocates will review the last four sections of the online application outlined above.
-As such, it is important that these sections are clear and 'standalone' (i.e. these sections should not refer the reader to content provided as part of the research proposal).
+The following sections of the online form will be reviewed and assessed by people with a living experience of dementia as well as being available to the Scientific Panel in their assessment.
+As such, it is important that these sections are clear and 'stand-alone' (i.e. these sections should not refer the reader to content provided as part of the research proposal) and appropriate language has been used.